Jkutkut/42Madrid-Born2beroot/guide.md

 		sudo chage -l root

-	You will see that the configuration of USER's password expiration has not changed.
+	You will see that the configuration of USER's and root's password expiration has not changed.
 To change it:

 		sudo chage USER